-Food and Safety Officers carry out regular checks on all food premises in the districts to ensure that public are protected and that high standards are maintained.
+Food and Safety Officers carry out regular checks on all food premises in the districts.
+This is to ensure that the food sold and served is safe.

-Where practices or conditions are not satisfactory, every attempt will be made to resolve the situation by informal means, but where poor conditions persist, or where there is a risk to public health it may be necessary to resort to formal action.
-This could involve either the service of legal notice, prosecution, or in extreme cases closure of the business.
+Where practices or conditions are poor, officers will begin with an informal approach.
+If the premises remains poor it may be necessary to use formal action.
+This could involve the service of legal notice, prosecution, or closure of the business.

 The Food and Safety team also investigate complaints about food and food premises.
 For information on what to do if you have a food complaint, visit our Food Complaints webpage